6 Ways to Ease Your Child’s Back-to-School Anxiety

-A good start to easing a child’s back-to-school nerves is to give him or her the opportunity to voice specific fears.
-For example, ask what he is looking forward to as well as what makes him apprehensive about going back to school.
+A good start to easing a child’s back-to-school nerves is to give them the opportunity to voice specific fears.
+For example, ask what they are looking forward to as well as what makes them apprehensive about going back to school.
 Then empathize and acknowledge, rather than dismiss fears.
 Discuss ways to handle potential problems such as dealing with bullies, peer pressure, or other difficult situations.
 Role-playing may be helpful for younger kids.
-It’s important for children to know that they can turn to their parents for support and having an open discussion about their fears will reinforce that supportive role.
+It’s important for children to know that they can turn to their parents and caregivers for support and having an open discussion about their fears will reinforce that supportive role.

 New teachers, new friends, sometimes even a new school building can all add up to fear of the unknown.
-Most children need a sense of predictability and security to feel at ease, so the thought of a new school year will fill them with trepidation.
-You can remove some of your children’s fear of the unknown by giving them a preview of what to expect.
-Take the worried child to the school and, if possible, walk through the halls, see the new classroom, and meet the teacher.
+Most children need a sense of predictability and security to feel at ease, so the thought of a new school year can fill them with trepidation.
+However, you can remove some of your children’s fears by giving them a preview of what to expect.
+Take your student to their school and, if possible, walk through the halls, see the new classroom, and meet their teacher.
 Meeting neighborhood children who will be in the child’s class can also be helpful, so try to arrange a play date for younger kids.

 Have Reasonable Expectations